HCL-TECH-SOFTWARE/lib-http-server/README.md

 ## Build the Library
 The library uses the [POCO C++ libraries](https://pocoproject.org) and you must therefore first clone and build the [POCO GitHub repository](https://github.com/pocoproject/poco) for your particular platform.

-Add the TC `httpServerLib.tcjs` as a prerequisite of the executable TC for your RTist application.
+Add the TC `httpServerLib.tcjs` as a prerequisite of the executable TC for your Model RealTime application.
 Also specify the location of the POCO library root folder by setting the 'pocoLoc' property of your TC (using the Code tab of the TC editor).
 For example:

 `
 tc.pocoLoc = 'D:\\github\\poco';